 Having your open positions appear within Google Job Postings means that you have another opportunity for job seekers to discover your open position and connect with your company.

 Appearing in these Google-created results isn’t automatic; you’ll need to make some changes to your website.
 In order to have your job openings appear in the Google jobs widget, you need to add structured data to your job listings and submit a sitemap to Google with a date for each listing.
-Depending on how many job postings your company has or how many changes are made per day, there is a “High Change Rate” feature you can request to use by submitting an additional form.
 If you need help with this, the technology team at Sanger & Eby is available to make all recommendations and updates.

 While adding the data needed for Google, take a look at your current careers website.
 Is it organized for applicants to easily find other jobs once they get to your website?
 Can they search and apply via mobile without having to pinch and zoom?
 Are you communicating your employer brand and company culture well?
 With increased traffic, these elements are important to ensure a great candidate experience throughout the whole process.
 We can help with that, too.
 Contact us to explore our strategic and efficient approach.